Alienware's classic ultrawide glossy OLED is now just $500 and even the upgraded version has a decent discount over Cyber Monday weekend

 It's nice to have options, isn't it?

-Black Friday is nearly here.
-Well, actually it's arguably here already, as while the event kicks off proper on November 28, the deals are already beginning to skim across our desks.
-Take these two Alienware ultrawide gaming monitors, for example.
+These two Alienware ultrawide gaming monitors have been on sale over Black Friday and now they're continuing through the weekend.
 They're both absolute beauties, and have already dropped to prices that make either a very tempting proposition.
-I've got a good feeling about the Black Friday gaming monitor deals this year, haven't you?
+I've got a good feeling about the Cyber Monday gaming monitor this year, haven't you?

 Both are 34-inch QD-OLED displays, and both are worthy of gracing the desk of any gamer with a chunk of cash to drop on a fabulous screen.
 Really, the choice here mostly comes down to whether you're prepared to pay more for a very high refresh rate, or whether simply "high" is more than good enough for you.
 Let's have a look together, shall we?